Grade and Credit Point System

 |W||Withdrawn--Passing (Prior to Second Semester 1974-75, used to indicate withdrawal while passing.
 Effective Second Semester 1974-75, used to reflect students who withdraw while passing after the official Drop and Add Period.)|

-Repeated courses are counted in the IU grade point average (IU GPA) and may also be counted in the student's primary program GPA (Student Program GPA), depending on the policies of the student's program.
+Repeated courses may be counted in the student's primary program GPA (Student Program GPA), depending on the policies of the student's program.
 Repeated courses do not count toward the earned hours required for degrees unless the course is defined as repeatable for credit.

 The “Official Transcript” standard format lists course history, grades and GPA information in chronological order sorted by the student's academic level.
 The "Official Transcript with Enrollment" provides the same information as the standard transcript but also includes all courses in which a student is currently enrolled.
 "Official Transcript" or "Official Transcript with Enrollment" (without an academic level designation) indicates that the document contains all work completed at Indiana University.
 A student may also request a transcript of only those courses taken at the undergraduate, graduate, or professional (Law, Medicine, Dentistry, Optometry) level.
 In these cases, the title of the document will reflect which academic level is represented.
 (Note: The graduate academic level may be subdivided into more than one “Graduate” grouping due to academic calendar differences.)